licarpen/aws-developer/README.md

 * inside VPC
   * AWS Lambda in VPC
   * EC2 Endpoints in VPC
+* private API: API exposed through interface VPC endpoints and isolated from the public internet
+* private integration: API Gateway integration type for a client to access resrouces inside a customer's VPS through private API endpoint without exposing resources to public
+* proxy integration: set up proxy integration as an HTTP proxy integration type or Lambda proxy integration
+  * HTTP Proxy integration: API Gateway passes request and response b/w frontend and HTTP backend
+  * Lambda Proxy integration:  API Gateway sends request as an input toa  backend Lambda function
+* All of the APIs created with Amazon API Gateway expose HTTPS endpoints only.
+Amazon API Gateway does not support unencrypted (HTTP) endpoints.
+By default, Amazon API Gateway assigns an internal domain to the API that automatically uses the Amazon API Gateway certificate.
+When configuring your APIs to run under a custom domain name, you can provide your own certificate for the domain.

 ### API Gateway Deployment
 * changes in API Gateway are not always effective right away